steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

         <alternative>
     }
 ```
-Javascript the common pattern is to check if something is there comes in
-at +20.

-#### Clojure
+In Clojure, it is idiomatic to put data or functions inside primitive
+data structures like a hashmap.
+Retrieval and execution would likely
+use "get" which checks for nil by default: +6

 ``` clojure
     ;;1234567890123456789012345678901234567890
     ;;(getl)
     (get l <lookup-keyword> <default-if-missing>)
 ```

-In Clojure, it is idiomatic to deal with primitive data structures
-like a hashmap and put functions or data in that.
-Retrieval and
-execution would likely use "get" which checks for nil by default: +6

 ### Null List Iteration